 Ostara is also closely associated with modern Easter and its traditions, so she can also be represented with symbols that are more associated with Easter.

 Spring and everything related to spring perfectly symbolize Easter.
-Days are going longer, the temperatures are rising, the vegetation is sprouting, the life is finally awakening after a long winter.
+Days are growing longer, temperatures are rising and vegetation is sprouting.
+Life is finally awakening after a long winter.